IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

 Beyond those, what is the purpose of each line?

-The `spec` gives the type as a mold and attaches a face to it for use in the gate.
+The `spec` gives the type as a {% tooltip label="mold" href="/glossary/mold" /%} and attaches a {% tooltip label="face"
+href="/glossary/face" /%} to it for use in the gate.

 The `hoon` body expression evaluates and yields a result, ultimately sent back to the call site.
 Frequently it is wise to explicitly require